larsbrinkhoff/emacs-history/README.md

   "I probably have a version that predates any of Daniel Lawrence's changes, but I will need to look around a little and find it."
   "This looks like a version from 1986."

+- EMACS+IN.gz and EMACSDOCS+IN.gz from http://unixpc.taronga.com/STORE/

+  UNIX PC EMACS Version 4.9c 9/5/85, but Warren Montgomery.
+Also called BTL Emacs, or AT&T Emacs, or Toolchest EMACS.